• Skip to primary navigation

 Sure, it may be a catchy slogan, but it really does tend to ring true.

-Trust me when I say my recipe for baked potato skins is the only one you'll ever need.
+Trust me when I say my recipe for loaded baked potato skins is the only one you'll ever need.

 "Waste not, want not", right?